Trace (1974, 50.37/152.09) *****/TTTT½ (TTTTT)

 Trace were put together by Dutch keyboard maestro Rick van der Linden after his departure from cheesy classical/rock crossover outfit Ekseption, bringing in bassist Jaap van Eik and ex-Focus drummer Pierre (no relation) van der Linden.
-Originally called Ace, the recently-formed UK band of the same name (of the truly awful How Long) forced van der Linden and co to rename themselves Trace; Grieg's Death Of Åse is renamed Death Of Ace on the album as a tribute.
+Originally called Ace, the recently-formed UK band of the same name (of How Long infamy) forced van der Linden to rename his new band Trace; Grieg's Death Of Åse is renamed on the album as a tribute.

-Trace brought together the cream of the Dutch progressive scene, so it's no surprise that Trace is a phenomenal album.
-Opener Galliarde (segueing into bass solo Gare Le Corbeau before returning to the original piece) is an absolute stormer; I was grabbed by it on my very first hearing (thanks Brian!) and still love it a decade later.
-Basically a straight mix of Bach's Italian Concerto (third movement) and a traditional Polish dance tune, Galliarde rocks like a bastard, with Rick's insanely virtuosic organ playing and the rhythm section blasting away like their lives depended on it.
-The slow-down to the Mellotron-led folk tune is stunning, with Rick letting out a couple of incoherent yells on the part's repetition later in the track.
-Grieg's The Death Of Ace is a beautiful piano piece (also recorded by Ekseption on their contemporaneous release Bingo, amusingly), shifting into more familiar territory later in the track, and The Escape Of The Piper lurches into top gear once more, with energy levels rarely heard in the progressive arena.
-In fact, there's nary a duff track on the whole album, with A Memory also standing out.
+The outfit brought together the cream of the Dutch progressive scene, so it's no surprise that Trace is a phenomenal album.
+Opener Galliarde (segueing into bass solo Gare Le Corbeau before returning to the original piece) is an absolute stormer; I was grabbed by it on my very first hearing (thanks Brian!) and still love it all this time later.
+Basically a straight mix of Bach's Italian Concerto (Third Movement) and a traditional Polish dance tune, Galliarde rocks like a bastard, Rick's insanely virtuosic organ playing and the rhythm section blasting away like their lives depended on it.
+The slow-down to the Mellotron-led folk tune is stunning, Rick letting out a couple of incoherent yells on the part's repetition later in the track.
+Grieg's The Death Of Ace is a beautiful piano piece (also recorded by Ekseption on their contemporaneous release Bingo, amusingly), shifting into more familiar territory later in the track, while The Escape Of The Piper lurches into top gear once more, with energy levels rarely heard in the progressive arena.
+In fact, there's nary a duff track on the whole album, A Memory also standing out.

-The bonus tracks on the CD are worth hearing, although Progress is, unsurprisingly, an edit of Progression; Tabu is a Dizzy Gillespie tune onto which Trace stamp their distinctive sound.
-These tracks came out as a single prior to the album's release and are worth hearing if you don't already own Trace on vinyl.
+The bonus tracks on the CD are worth hearing; Progress is, unsurprisingly, an edit of Progression, while Tabu is a Dizzy Gillespie tune onto which Trace stamp their distinctive sound.
+These came out as a single prior to the album's release and are worth hearing if you don't already own Trace on vinyl.
 Quick note for vinyl owners; the US Sire version has an inner sleeve with a band history/biography and track-by-track annotation, missing from the UK Vertigo issue.

-Oddly enough, the US version reverses the LP sides, with the Birds suite on side one, and also deletes the 'birds' cartoon strip from the European issue.
-Musea's CD version (as with their debut) adds both sides of a contemporaneous single, with Birds being a reworked version of King Bird and Tabu being, unsurprisingly, a new version of the b-side of Progress from a year earlier, although, frankly, I can't tell the difference.
+Oddly enough, the US version reverses the LP sides, putting the Birds suite on side one, also deleting the 'birds' cartoon strip from the European issue.
+Musea's CD version (as with their debut) adds both sides of a contemporaneous single, Birds being a reworked version of King Bird and Tabu being, unsurprisingly, a supposedly new version of Progress' b-side from a year earlier, although, frankly, I can't tell the difference.
 Fair bit of Mellotron on both, so again, it's worth picking up the CDs as against the vinyl.

-By The White Ladies, Trace had become the sole preserve of Rick van der Linden, and the album has to be regarded as something of a disappointment.
+By The White Ladies, Trace had become the sole preserve of Rick van der Linden; sadly, the album has to be regarded as something of a disappointment.
 A concept piece, it's based on the Dutch legend of the White Ladies, who steal a farmer's wife away from her husband and child.
-Unfortunately, there's some extremely naff narration by Harry Schäfer, not to mention more MOR vocals, this time courtesy of Hetty Smit, and much of the album is orchestrated.
-Despite all this, there's plenty of Rick's distinctive keyboard work (especially his unusual approach to the harpsichord), and if the narration and vocal parts were removed, it wouldn't be a bad album.
-As it is, it's certainly listenable, if a bit cheesy at times; better than Ekseption.
+Unfortunately, there's some extremely naff narration by Harry Schäfer, not to mention more MOR vocals, this time courtesy of Hetty Smit, while much of the album is orchestrated.
+Despite all this, there's plenty of Rick's distinctive keyboard work (especially his unusual approach to the harpsichord); if the narration and vocal parts were removed, it wouldn't be a bad album.
+As it is, it's certainly listenable, if a bit cheesy at times; either way, better than Ekseption.
 As you can see, very little (obvious) Mellotron on the album, but the flute parts on Meditation are about as good as they get.
 Rick was obviously using a different tape frame for this part; I'm not entirely sure why he bothered with brass in the first place, to be honest.
 A little burst of choirs at the end of Conclusion and that's it.
 Rick later rejoined/reformed Ekseption, using his Mellotron one last time on Ekseption '78.